gallenc/solent2Public/workup/mock-tca1/hotellock-parent/README.md

 |  | implement hotel lock service tests | 10% |
 |  | implement hotel lock service Main method with command line UI | 5% |

 # Project Structure

+The following notes provide additional help in undsrstanding the project structure within which you are to work.

 This (hotellock-parent)folder contains a partially completed project which you will copy to your own work folder and complete as part of this exercise.